AudiusProject/audius-protocol/docs/i18n-disabled/en/docusaurus-plugin-content-docs/current/developers/sdk/Tracks.md

 | :-------- | :------- | :------------------ | :----------- |
 | `trackId` | `string` | The ID of the track | **Required** |

-TODO: should we document premium content signature?
+TODO: should we document stream signature?

 #### Returns